ryangray/quickfont/README.md

-    Shift+5 or 8   Change the preview box background color Shift+6 or 7   Change the preview box foreground color Shift+9        Enter the test mode to type with the font SymbolShift+q  Quit the program
+    Shift+5 or 8   Change the preview box background color Shift+6 or 7   Change the preview box foreground color Shift+9        Enter the test mode to type with the font Shift+0        Toggle editing the UDG characters in the A-U characters SymbolShift+q  Quit the program
     Shift+Symbol   Enter a one-keypress extended mode to get the characters Shift      [ ] ~| \ { } and copyright by then pressing y u a s d f g or p